TobiasMende/personal-cv/src/content/blog/the-value-of-team-programmings.md

 draft = false
 date = 2021-11-13T11:00:00+01:00
-title = "The value of team programmings" description = "Cross-unit team programmings are extremly valuable, both for developers and companies, but are often underrated by developers and managers." authors = ["Tobias Mende"] tags = ["Team Programmings"] categories = ["Software Craft"]
+title = "The value of team programmings" description = "Cross-unit team programmings are extremely valuable, both for developers and companies, but are often underrated by developers and managers." authors = ["Tobias Mende"] tags = ["Team Programmings"] categories = ["Software Craft"]